soymadip/Website/Assets/Assets.md

-## This directory is used for various files and uploads.
+## This directory is used for various files(mainly icons & gifs) and uploads.